ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

+-	#104 HTTP Request
+-   #111 status Value in dynamicSwitch
+-   #112 change value
+-   **_Change!!!_** menu:deleteAll removes automatic Request Ids which are older than 48h from list.
+The list is completely deleted once during the update
+-   fixed menu:number with negativ Values, see the documentation

+### 1.6.2 (2024-01-07)

+-   #102 **_Breaking Change!!!_** menu:dynSwitch with decimal numbers, if you use it, you have to adjust the function manually.
+For more information, see the documentation
+-   #106 **_Breaking Change!!!_** fixed change `{status:'id':'ID':true}` has now a new parameter, check docs
+-   #107 one line menu without workaround
+-   #103 scrollbar in Navigation and Action
+-   small visual changes in actions for small screens
+-   fixed checkbox send menu after restart in settings
+-   #94 menu:number with Float Numbers fixed
 -   Trigger Info - Overview of all menus and users, only visual but without functions
 -   remaining text reattached